Safety Practices During Production

 THE LENGTH OF THE WORKDAY

-AAA warns that drivers experiencing any of these danger signs could fall asleep at any time.
-AAA recommends three basic solutions: sleep, exercise, caffeine.
+AAA warns drivers experiencing these danger signs could fall asleep at any time.
+AAA recommends three basic solutions: sleep, exercise, and caffeine.

 When an extended work day is necessary, provide appropriate beverages and nourishing food for the crew to help them stay alert.